sneakerfish/auto-status-report/README.md

    - If you hit limits, wait a few minutes and try again

 2. **Ollama Connection Issues**
-   - Make sure Ollama is running: `ollama serve`
+   - Make sure Ollama is running: `ollama serve` (for local setup)
-   - Check that the model is installed: `ollama list`
+   - Check that the model is installed: `ollama list` (for local setup)
    - Verify the OLLAMA_BASE_URL in your .env file
+   - For Ollama Cloud, verify your OLLAMA_API_KEY is correct
    - The tool will work without AI summaries if Ollama is unavailable
+   - Note: AI summary generation can take several minutes on CPU-only systems

 3. **Repository Not Found**
    - Ensure the repository name is correct